 Been quite an up and down week here in the valley.
 We arrived as just as they lifted a dead British climber from El Cap, and people are quite down due to another fatality on el Cap the week before (I’ve never seen El Cap so quite).
 We spent a few days fixing ropes on Tribal Rite, trying to dodge the sun, but I hadn’t heard from Karen for a few days and so texted her ‘Are you alive?
 XA’ only to get a message back:

 ‘Don’t panic but I’m in Carlile hospital… got hit by a car on bike.
 V lucky.
 Sleeping off the shock and bruises.
 Not sure how long I’ll be in yet but don’t worry and climb well X’

 I was left with a million dark thoughts, worse being what if her arm never came back to life?
-For Karen it would be as good as game over, being unable to do anything she had before (tranfare into a wheel chair, ride a handbike, drive a car).
-I selfishly thought about our life together, and what it would mean for me, and if we'd be strong enough to face it, by which I mean me.
+For Karen it would be as good as game over, being unable to do anything she had before (transfer into a wheelchair, ride a handbike, drive a car).
+I selfishly thought about our life together, and what it would mean for me, and if we’d be strong enough to face it, by which I mean me.

 Then I get a text from Simon, saying not to go climbing unless I could totally focus on being safe, with no distractions with thoughts of Karen.

 I came back and told Steve (we had our ropes fixed two pitches up a route and were going to blast the following day) what had happened, and found myself feeling a bit in shock, and very upset (if I’d been with her maybe she’d have been OK - but then I hate cycling these days as I think it’s unjustifiably dangerous).